How to Save on Lift Tickets and Ski Vacations with Points and Miles

 But first, here’s a complete rundown of the expenses you might shell out on your ski adventure:

-• Equipment – You can either buy or rent out the equipment you need.
+- Equipment – You can either buy or rent out the equipment you need.
 But if this is your first time skiing, my advice is to rent out equipment.
-You can spend around $18-$25 a day or around $100 a week for skis, boots, and poles.
+Tip: Find a place to rent equipment off the mountain for cheaper daily or weekly rates.

-• Food – Food on the slopes can be really simple.
-Consider bringing a backpack that you can fill with treats for a picnic – sandwiches, a thermos with hot coffee or cocoa, and some energy bars.
-You can enjoy the views on the hill without having to spend a lot of money on food.
+- Food – Food on the slopes can be really expensive.
+Instead, consider bringing a backpack (that you leave in the lodge), filled with sandwiches and a thermos with hot coffee or hot chocolate.
+Pocket snacks are always a great idea, especially energy bars.
+This will allow you to enjoy the views on the hill without having to spend a lot of money on food.

-• Accommodation and Ski Tickets – Prices for accommodations and Ski passes vary and mostly depends on the ski resort you choose to go to.
-But you’ll have to note that prices can go up to $400-$500 per night, depending on the resort.
+- Accommodation and Ski Tickets – Prices for accommodations and ski passes vary and mostly depends on the ski resort you choose to go to.
+Prices for accommodations vary and can cost $400-$500 per night or more, depending on the resort.

-• Flights/Transportation – Finally, add in your transportation expenses whether you’re driving to a local ski destination or even flying to one abroad.
+- Flights/Transportation – Finally, add in your transportation expenses whether you’re driving to a local ski destination or flying to one in the U.S. or abroad.

 Where Capital One Miles Make a Difference

-With all these expenses, you can easily spend up to $1000 on your next ski adventure.
+With all these expenses, you can easily spend over $1,000 on your next ski adventure.
 Moreover, most ski resorts code lift tickets as “recreation” or “entertainment” expenses as opposed to “travel” expenses when you use a credit card.
-This could be a setback if you’re using a credit card that will allow you to redeem points only for travel expenses.
+This could be a setback if you’re looking to use a credit card that will allow you to redeem your points for travel expenses.

 Undercover Tourist